mo-mar/website-refresh-2020/src/blog/reduce.md

 Here’s where the magic starts: The first run of the loop returns `previousVegetable` + `currentVegetable`, which is “lettucecabbage.”

-(OK, now I see how silly this example is.)
+(OK, I just realized how ridiculous this example is.
+Moving on.)

 ###Run 2:

 “lettucecabbage” has become the accumulator.
 The current vegetable is “potato”.
+That is an incredible sentence, no matter how I read it.

 `vegetableReducer` is now run with the following arguments: